bugzilla/bugzilla/docs/en/rst/using/understanding.rst

 *Personal Tags:*
    Unlike Keywords which are global and visible by all users, Personal Tags are personal and can only be viewed and edited by their author.
-Editing them won't send any notification to other users.
-Use them to tag and keep track of bugs.
+Editing them won't send any notifications to other users.
+Use them to tag and keep track of sets of bugs that you personally care about, using your own classification system.

 *Dependencies (Depends On and Blocks):*
    If this bug cannot be fixed unless other bugs are fixed (depends